eventide-project/docs/user-guide/logging/log-tags.md

 | write | Applied to all log messages recorded by a message writer |
 | messaging | Applied to all log messages recorded inside the `Messaging` namespace |

-The following tags _may_ be applied to log messages logged by a message writer:
+The following tags _may_ be applied to log messages recorded by a message writer:

 | Tag | Description |
 | --- | --- |